-The majority of the wagers you’ll find in cycling are called futures.
-In a futures wager, the oddsmaker chooses some upcoming race and provides you with a list of people expected to compete.
+Cycling Futures Betting – The majority of the wagers you’ll find in cycling are called futures.
+In a cycling futures wager, the oddsmaker chooses some upcoming race and provides you with a list of people expected to compete.
 Each cyclist is accompanied by odds that show how much you’ll be paid if he wins.
 In most cases, the odds are presented in the fractional format like this:

-Prop bets are the second-most popular types of cycling wagers.
-Props are the wagers that involve random subjects such as the winner of a particular stage, who will complete a stage the fastest, the nationality of the winner, the margin of victory and more.
-Prop bets are limited only by the imagination of the oddsmaker.
+Cycling Prop Bets – are the second-most popular types of cycling wagers.
+Cycling props are the wagers that involve random subjects such as the winner of a particular stage, who will complete a stage the fastest, the nationality of the winner, the margin of victory and more.
+Proposition bets are limited only by the imagination of the oddsmaker.

-Rider specials are just prop bets for individual cyclists.
-Some cycling betting websites like to take popular figures in the sport and come up with random wagers such as whether or not he will compete in the Tour de France, if he will compete in more than one Grand Tour, if he will win the green jersey, etc. These are good wagers to consider if you’re the type of fan who follows individuals rather than the sport as a whole.
+Rider Specials – are prop bets for individual cyclists.
+Some cycling betting websites like to take popular figures in the sport and come up with random wagers such as whether or not he will compete in the Tour de France, if he will compete in more than one Grand Tour, if he will win the green jersey, etc. These are good cycling wagers to consider if you’re the type of fan who follows individuals rather than the sport as a whole.

-You will rarely find value in wagering on big name cyclists to win the whole thing.
-In cycling more than any other sport, a few top players achieve household name recognition while all the other very skilled riders go unnoticed amongst the general public.
-This results in the odds being very poor for the top 3-5 riders.
+You will rarely find value in wagering on big name cyclists to win.
+In cycling, a few top players achieve household name recognition while many other skilled riders go unnoticed amongst the general public.
+This results in the cycling betting odds being very poor for the top 3-5 riders.
 If you’re only getting 2/1 on someone to win it all, there’s just no value there even if he is the best.
 His odds of taking first place are always going to be worse than 2-1 against.

-This is why if you look at an outright win-it-all futures wager, the top handful of players have odds like 2/1, 5/2, 3/1 and 4/1 and then suddenly the odds jump up to 33/1 and go all the way up to 200/1or higher for everyone else.
-The big name players attract the lion’s share of the wagers from recreational punters and that exerts downward pressure on the prices.
+This is why if you look at an outright win-it-all futures wager, the top handful of racers have odds like 2/1, 5/2, 3/1 and 4/1 and then suddenly the odds jump up to 33/1 and go all the way up to 200/1or higher for everyone else.
+The big name racers attract the lion’s share of the wagers from recreational punters at cycling betting websites and that exerts downward pressure on the prices.

-Your best weapon in handicapping will always be research.
+Your best weapon in handicapping cycling events and races will always be research.
 The availability of information on the internet today leaves no excuse for you not to be prepared.
 All it takes is a few Google searches to see past performances, recent form of each player, cycling schedules, course details and even the road conditions of individual stages.

 Don’t skimp on the research.
 There is no overabundance of cycling wagers so you need to make every bet count.
 Research is what will give you the advantage over all the casual bettors out there.
-If you put in the work, cycling betting can be rewarding.
+If you put in the work, online cycling betting can be rewarding, profitable, and entertaining.